Last Updated on May 29, 2023 by Kapuluan

 Coconut oil for acne: from pimples to perfection

 My 15-year-old JR has beautiful, luxuriously long medium brown hair, but her complexion is another matter.
-While she doesn’t have the severe acne problems that plague many of her friends and classmates, she does have occasional breakouts around her forehead, nose and chin.
+While she doesn’t have the severe acne problems that plague many of her friends and classmates, she does have occasional breakouts around her forehead, nose, and chin.
 The pimples are often formed as stubborn blackheads.

 Coconut oil for skin: from rough to smooth

-The takeaways our coconut oil beauty experiments
+The takeaways from our coconut oil beauty experiments

 My daughters and I all agree that coconut oil has a place in our self-care and beauty regimens.
 Also, we were fortunate that none of us didn’t suffer the allergic reactions to coconut oil that some do.
 We all over the scent of virgin oil and appreciate that it’s a truly all-natural product.
 If sometimes doubting teenagers believe coconut oil can help their beauty issues, it can work for anyone.